-2014: MLS: Has a 6-3-2 record as a starter with three shutouts for the club.
+2014: MLS regular season: Had a 6-3-2 record as a starter with three shutouts for the club.
 Made his MLS debut with the club on July 12 in a 2-1 win at Montreal.
 Notched his second win four days later against his former club as Sporting KC beat Columbus 2-1.
 After a 2-1 win at Toronto on July 26, he became the second goalkeeper in MLS history to notch regulation wins in each of his first four starts for a new club.
 Earned his first shutout for the club in a 4-0 win at Chivas USA on Sept.
 12. Tied a career-high with seven saves in a 0-0 draw at D.C.
 United on Oct.
 3. Following a 2-0 shutout win over Chicago on Oct.
-10, hebecame the first Sporting KC keeper to make at least six saves in two straight MLS contests since Kevin Hartman in June 2008.
-Gruenebaum now has a 308-minute shutout streak dating back to Sept.
-6, just 44 minutes short of the league's longest streak this season (Dan Kennedy, Chivas USA), and has a league-best .76 save percentage among keepers with at least four starts.
+10, he won MLS Save of the Week and became the first Sporting KC keeper to make at least six saves in two straight MLS contests since Kevin Hartman in June 2008.
+Gruenebaum ended the season with a 308-minute shutout streak dating back to Sept.
+6, just 44 minutes short of the league's longest streak of the year (Dan Kennedy, Chivas USA), and had a league-best .76 save percentage among keepers with at least four starts.
+MLS Playoffs: Did not feature.
 CCL: Featured in the 2014-15 group stage, playing 90 minutes in a 3-1 win over Deportivo Saprissa on Sept.
 18. Open Cup: Made his club debut and first start in a 2-0 fourth round shutout over Minnesota United FC on June 18.
 Played 90 minutes in a 3-1 fifth round loss to Portland on June 24.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.